Legislators, students push for K-12 Asian American studies - WTMJ

 Some educators have taken it upon themselves to fill the content gap.

-As public school teachers earlier in their careers, Freda Lin and Cath Golding each saw little of their personal history reflected in the lessons they were teaching unless they designed their own.
-Now, as co-directors of Project YURI, they provide curriculum and professional development around teaching Asian American history.
+As public school teachers earlier in their careers, Freda Lin and Cath Goulding each saw little of their personal history reflected in the lessons they were teaching unless they designed their own.
+Now, as co-directors of YURI Education Project, they provide curriculum and professional development around teaching Asian American history.

 At its best, ethnic studies helps students understand their own agency and teaches children to draw connections between historic events like the Chinese Exclusion Act and modern-day immigration issues, said Jason Oliver Chang, a professor at the University of Connecticut who has worked to advance the state’s legislation on Asian American studies.

-Note: This story has been corrected to show that the spelling of a quoted teacher’s name is Cath Goulding, not Golding, and to show Goulding is a co-director of the YURI Education Project, not Project YURI.